-The Applicant, or any other party involved, will be contacted if any additional information is necessary to closeout the case.
-Once all levels of quality control review are achieved, the Applicant will receive a Title Clearance Certificate along with a Program Final Notice and their individual case will be placed in a closeout complete status.
+The Applicant, or any other party involved, will be contacted if any additional information is necessary to close out the case.
+Once the TC Program achieves all levels of quality control review, the Applicant will receive a Title Clearance Certificate along with a Program Final Notice and their individual case will be placed in a "Closeout Complete" status.
 If the Application was referred by another Housing Program, the Title Clearance Program will issue a notification to the referring Housing Program for appropriate action to be taken.

 If at any time during the Title Clearance Process it becomes clear that the property title cannot be resolved, the Program will proceed to notify the Applicant and the Application will be placed in a "Clear Title Not Obtainable" status.
-The Program will then proceed to closeout the case.
+The Program will then proceed to close out the case.
 If the Application was referred by another Housing Program, the Title Clearance Program will issue a notification to the referring Housing Program for appropriate action to be taken.